 In 1870, the Local Council purchased two buildings for two pounds.
 They went on to spend a further 50 pounds, converting part of an old hotel into a courthouse and the other section into a hospital.
 From these humble beginnings sprang the Alexandra District Hospital.

-The grand opening ball of the Hospital on the present site was Friday 20th September 1871.
+The grand opening ball of the Hospital on the old site was Friday 20th September 1871.
 Its official incorporation and registration as a public hospital was on the 11th of December 1871, the official opening date.

 The then new Hospital had a bed capacity of five and the first matron was Mrs Margaret Milroy.
 In 1888, the size of the Hospital was doubled to ten beds with the reconstruction from wood to brick and the addition of the Jubilee Wing.